- Majors and Minors

 While you are abroad

 Students are required to meet with an RLL faculty advisor both prior to leaving and upon return.
 However, if an unexpected issue arises while abroad, please contact the advisor with whom you worked prior to going abroad (via email).
 You may also contact the Undergraduate Advising Coordinator.
 Make sure to include important identifiable information as well as the name and location of your study abroad program.
 Keep in mind that most faculty advisors may be unavailable during the spring/summer terms, as most faculty are on leave at that time.
-In this instance, please contact the Undergraduate Advising Coordinator or the RLL Main Office (734-764-5344).
+In this instance, please contact the the Undergraduate Team at firstname.lastname@example.org; or the Main Office at (734)764-5344.

 It is required that students keep syllabi and any other course materials, including graded papers and exams, presentations, class notes, etc. The more details provided about the courses, the more accurate the faculty advisor can be when evaluating the courses for equivalency.